ValokAsura/WindowerAddons/QuickTrade/readme.md

 * Rem's Tale Chapters: Trade with Monisette in Port Jeuno to store your chapters.
 * UNTESTED - Mellidopt Wings: Trade with the ??? in Yorcia Weald
 * UNTESTED - Salvage Plans: Trade with Mrohk Sahjuuli in Aht Urhgan Whitegate to store your plans.
-* UNTESTED - Alexandrite: Trade with Paparoon in Nashmau for the quest 'Duties, Tasks, and Deeds.'
+* Alexandrite: Trade with Paparoon in Nashmau for the quest 'Duties, Tasks, and Deeds.'
 * Special Gobbie Keys: Trade with one of the various goblins throughout Vana'diel.
 * Zinc Ore: Trade with Talib in Port Bastok for the repeatable quest 'Shady Business.'
 * Yagudo Necklaces: Trade with Nanaa Mihgo in Windurst Woods for the repeeatable quest 'Mihgo's Amigo.'